Double Bottom Pattern

 What is the Double Bottom Pattern?

 The Double Bottom is one of the most common chart patterns.
-The shape represents an uneven W with the second low always undercutting the first low.
-Price pulls back and makes the first low, reverses, and trends upward until it hits resistance, then the stock pulls back again but this time undercutting the first pullback.
-The stock then heads up towards its resistance which is where the middle of the W is.
+The shape represents an uneven “W” with the second low always undercutting the first low.

-The peak in the middle of the W is your resistance that you are looking to break after you come around from the second low.
-To find the official buy point you add 10 cents to that resistance.
-When price breaks through the resistance you want the volume to be running above average for a higher chance of success.
+The formation represents the shape of a “W”.
+The peak in the middle of the W is your resistance that you are looking to break after you reverse higher from the second low.

 Double Bottom Pattern Infographic